ubaldot/dymoval/docs/source/installation.rst

 Configuration
 -------------
-The configuration of `dymoval` is fairly straightforward since there are only two parameters that you can set.
+The configuration of `dymoval` is fairly straightforward since there is only one parameter that you can set.

-.. confval:: num_decimals
-    :type: int
-    :default: 4

-    Number of decimal digits.
-    At the end of every function/method, `dymoval` round *float* numbers to a certain number of decimals.

 .. confval:: color_map
     :type: str